Visyond/website-hugo/site/content/use-cases/_index.md

         useCaseImage: /img/icons/use-cases/use_case_7.svg
         isVisible: true
         useCaseDescription: >-
-          Simplify forecasting and empower stakeholders to self-serve on scenarios and what-if questions.Track assumptions from different sources and collect data into the central model.
+          Simplify forecasting and empower stakeholders to self-serve on scenarios and what-if questions.
+Track assumptions from different sources and collect data into the central model.
         useCaseURL: /solutions/sales-and-growth-forecasting/